Where Lisbon’s foodies come to dine

 Located just off the square Largo do Chiado in the busy Chiado neighbourhood, it’s become one of the busiest restaurants in the city.

 They seat people on a first come first served basis.
-They take no bookings and just one minute after it opened on a Saturday evening, the place was filled.
-The nine tables can take up to 20 people but people still queue outside up to two hours to get a seat.
+They take no bookings and just one minute after it opens on a Saturday evening, the place is filled.

 In the back near the kitchen are some of the best seats in the house known as the Roman spot.
 Here customers sit on steps covered in cushions and the food is served on top wooden boxes.